joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     ...where alias `p`, which is a node label `person`, with property `id` equal to `4`, etc...

-    **Only when** this conditional is met do we create our edges, our relationships:
+    Only when this conditional is met do we create our edges, our relationships:

     ```
     CREATE(p)-[:transact]->(o), (o)-[:contain]->(prd3), (o)-[:contain]->(prd0)
     ```

-    The `CREATE` statement here is creating three edges of `type`, `transact`, and (2x) `contain`.
-It's worth noting that these edges _could_ contain properties -- we'll see an example of this in our next example.
+    The `CREATE` statement here is creating three edges of types: `transact` and `contain`.
 The `create` statements are leveraging the same aliases we used for our `MATCH` statement, which now makes it a little more clear why they are explicitly named `p`, `o`, `prd3`, and `prd0`.